peterpeterparker/web-social-share/README.md

 The component present a dialog which contains the sharing options you selected.

-Following target are currently supported:
+Following providers or targets are currently supported:

 - Facebook
 - Twitter